 Wandering along the streets of Colchester you can wander into the contemporary shopping arcades, and head back out to see a trendy boutique just outside.
 The choice is endless, and the compact nature of the historic town means that you can see all the town attractions, shop, and grab a bite to eat, without having to wander too far.

-An award-winning department store, Fenwick Department Store is home to many world famous brands, furniture stores, and fashion boutiques.
+An award-winning department store, Fenwick Department Store is home to many world-famous brands, furniture stores, and fashion boutiques.
 Over the six floors of the stunning department store you’ll find some of the latest fashion trends and must-have items, alongside brilliant gift ideas, and always receive the highest standard of customer service.

 There is a regular market in the town, with the main one taking place on the High Street every single Friday and Saturday.
 There is a wide range of food stalls on offer, to eat as you walk by or to buy quality local produce, and tasty speciality food.
 The Farmers Market, which takes place once a month inside Colchester Art Centre, also hosts many local producers.
 For craft and vintage markets you can find regular pop up events across the town, such as the monthly Bazaar in Firstsite, Secret Vintage World, and other vintage markets.
 The Christmas Markets are an excellent place to shop for gifts for friends and family as you enter December.

 The history in Colchester makes it an interesting place to live, with plenty of attractions and events throughout the year that celebrate the rich traditions.
 It was Britain’s first city and was the capital when the Romans were in charge.
-This 2,000-year-old history makes it an important landmark in the history of Britain.
+This 2,000 year-old history makes it an important landmark in the history of Britain.
 Take a stop off at Colchester Castle and you can see the thread of history running through the town.
-There are many Roman sites for you to visit, as well as artefacts and exhibitions relating to Norman times, the Tudors, and through to the Victorians and the modern day.
+There are many Roman sites for you to visit, as well as artefacts and exhibitions relating to Norman times, the Tudors, and through to the Victorians and the modern-day.
 The English Civil War left a significant impact on the town and you can see all of this at the award-winning museums in town.

-Modern day Colchester has a lot to offer also though, and Colchester Zoo is a fine example of a great day out with your new found friends you’ve made on campus at the University of Essex or at home at our comfortable Colchester student accommodation.
+Modern day Colchester has a lot to offer also though, and Colchester Zoo is a fine example of a great day out with your new found friends you’ve made on campus at the University of Essex or at home at our luxurious Colchester student accommodation.

 Colchester is a forward-thinking town that is rich in art and culture.
 The Arts Centre is a particular standout, as is the Firstsite gallery, which is deemed to be internationally important.
 The town is also home to three first-class theatres; so you can expect to find many live theatre events, live music and comedy, and a wonderful array of exhibitions during your time living in the town.